PremoWeb/chadburn/README.md

 ### Special Note for Caprover PaaS Users

 Chadburn is available as a One Click App in the official Caprover app repository.
-After deployment, you can configure the scheduler for your apps using the Service Override section in your app’s configuration:
+After deployment, you can configure the scheduler for your apps using the Service Override section in your app's configuration:

 ```yaml
 TaskTemplate: